GENERAL CONDITIONS OF SALE & GENERAL CONDITIONS OF USE

 The recovery of amounts owed by the occupant to Ecla, for whatever reason, may be pursued by any means offered by the law.
 The accommodation is deemed to be occupied until such time as the keys have been returned and the occupant remains in residence.

 Article 4.
 Changes to the booking or length of stay

-Any changes to the length of stay and all cancellation requests must be notified in writing (e-mail, fax, post) and may incur additional administration fees.
+Any changes to the length of stay requests must be notified in writing (e-mail, fax, post) and may incur additional administration fees.

 Subject to availability and at Ecla’s discretion, the length of stay may be extended but with no obligation to provide the same apartment or accommodation at the same price.

 In the event that an extension to the length of stay is accepted and a new price is applied, the latter shall apply from the date on which the application is accepted by Ecla and the new lease is signed.

 For online bookings, in accordance with Article L121-21 of the French Consumer Code, the Hamon Law of 17/03/2014, the withdrawal period without charge is 14 days.

 A postponement of stay without charge within D+15 beyond the date of arrival initially planned, for a cause related to Covid-19 (on presentation of proof) is possible.
 This postponement is not applicable to Ecla Business stays.

 - Until D-30 before the arrival date :

 - up to 7 days after receipt of lease: free cancellation